alexyalcin/deco_analysis/readme.md

 This is the documentation for how to use the first version of the Decobubbles screenshot utility (feel free to propose a better name).

-The program runs in three parts, and as of now, each must be run manually.
+The program runs in multiple parts, and as of now, each must be run manually.
 This will hopefully change in the near future.

 Dependencies:
 You will need to install Python 3 in addition to the following Python libraries, either via pip or another Python package manager.
 The versions I use are listed in parantheses.
 Other versions may or may not work, so I recommend using the ones I list, but feel free to try on whichever version you may already have installed.